 lyric verse the world has not seen in over 100 years."
 No wonder he loves Trump,

 this is truly the biglyest poetry in history! — Ben Yakas

 While it seems impossible, Joseph Charles MacKenzie may be a worse literary

-critic than poet.
+critic than he is a poet.
 Here are various claims made about him on his website and the